 In my 20s my clinical work and formal studies began

-Throughout this time, I continued to reflect on my deepening awareness of the flow of Qi/Prana in and around me, and my observation and insights regarding the interconnection between mind-body-spirit and environment – it became clearer that an imbalance in any of these aspects impacts them all.
-I have also come to understand that it is necessary to attend to all facets of ourselves/the self equally in order to not only improve wellbeing in the short-term but to achieve a lasting sense of vitality.
+Throughout this time, I continued to reflect on my deepening awareness of the flow of Qi/Prana in and around me, and my observation and insights regarding the interconnection between mind-body-spirit and environment—it became clearer that an imbalance in any of these aspects impacts them all.
+I have also come to understand that it is necessary to attend to all facets of ourselves (the self) equally to not only improve wellbeing in the short-term but to achieve a lasting sense of vitality.

-Acknowledging there was more to be learnt, I relocated to Melbourne and returned to full-time study at Australia’s oldest naturopathic school: the Southern School of Natural Therapies (SSNT), and after five challenging but rewarding years successfully completed a Bachelor of Health Science (BHSc) specialising in Naturopathy with majors in western herbal (botanical) medicine and clinical nutrition.
+Acknowledging there was more to be learnt, I relocated to Melbourne and returned to full-time study at Australia’s oldest naturopathic school—the Southern School of Natural Therapies (SSNT)—and after five challenging but rewarding years, completed a Bachelor of Health Science (BHSc) specialising in Naturopathy with majors in western herbal (botanical) medicine and clinical nutrition.
 I graduated as DUX of the overall 2011 year with high distinction (a 1st equivalent) and the ‘Most Outstanding Graduating Student’ achievement award and prize.
 In addition, I was fortunate to also be presented with the ‘Excellence in Naturopathy Award’ and prize for which I remain most grateful.

 I doubt I’ll ever stop my enquiry

-For me the learning never stops – as I continue to evolve myself, dip further into traditional medicine realms, new scientific studies are released or disproved, and contemporary understanding of what constitutes health develops.
+For me the learning never stops—as I continue to evolve myself, dip further into traditional medicine realms, new scientific studies are released or disproved, and contemporary understanding of what constitutes health develops.
 I follow where my interests lead at any given moment with the proviso that all learning should add a layer to what I know about human existence.
-This could include mind-body medicine, physical-biochemical research, spiritual and transpersonal wellbeing, subtle anatomy and energetic medicine, or the impact of environmental factors on health.
+This could include mind-body medicine and energy psychology, physical-biochemical research, spiritual and transpersonal wellbeing, subtle anatomy and energetic medicine, or the impact of environmental factors on health.

 The breadth of my learnings as they pertain to health and wellbeing are listed here; but in short, my interests following my undergraduate degree have spanned traditional Chinese medicine theory, nutrition psychology, wellness and spiritual life coaching, energetic kinesiology, yogic nutrition, mindfulness practice and transpersonal art therapy exploring symbols, dreamwork, myth, ritual and shamanic practice.
-The latter few led me to complete a Graduate Diploma in Arts Psychotherapy whilst living which I volunteered with for a year in a community setting in Brisbane .
-I still utilise elements from these studies with clients now – because the creative arts offer a unique expressive platform when words are not enough.
-It is a powerful method of deep enquiry, helping to connect to the psyche.
+The latter few led me to complete a Graduate Diploma in Arts Psychotherapy which I volunteered with for a year in a community setting in Brisbane.
+I still utilise elements from these studies with clients now—because the creative arts offer a unique expressive platform when words are not enough.
+It is a powerful method of deep enquiry, helping a person connect to their inner wisdom and psyche.

 Learning is also to be had through doing

-Whilst it would be correct to say I enjoy boutique clinical environments working one-on-one with others, I also like to take breaks from full-time practice, from time to time, to explore other health and wellbeing projects and experiential opportunities.
-One of these included a 6-week volunteer program supporting the day-to-day activities of a leading organic health and lifestyle retreat; another was my involvement in a practitioner clinical and technical support team, assisting other health professionals with their client casework.
+Whilst it would be correct to say I enjoy boutique therapeutic environments working one-on-one with others, I also like to take breaks from full-time practise from time to time, to explore other health and wellbeing projects and experiential opportunities.
+One of these included a 6-week volunteer program supporting the day-to-day activities of a leading organic health and lifestyle retreat in Australia; another was my involvement in a practitioner clinical and technical support team, assisting other health professionals with their client casework.

 This latter position led to a supervisory editorial role mentoring a team of naturopaths and nutritionists and facilitating the creation of a range of functional medicine inspired educational resources, professional technical documents and patient materials.
-As someone who began writing creatively as a teen and who loves to blog from time to time, this was a wonderful platform to improve my health-related research, writing and editing skills and take them into a more clinical realm.
+As someone who began writing creatively as a teen and who continues to blog as time permits, this was a wonderful platform to improve my health-related research, writing and editing skills and take them into a more clinical realm.

 What informs me is the sum of my experiences

-Throughout my long journey to date, my area of specific interest is mind-body medicine, working with the subtle anatomy and the multiple aspects of bioenergetics.
-As such, mental and emotional wellbeing, and how people create, hold and use their energy – in every way – forms the heart of my consulting practice.
-As someone who gives due respect for traditional medicine systems and is equally informed by the more contemporary approaches of lifestyle and functional medicine — I apply all of this awareness to my cases and my written work.
+Throughout my long journey to date, my areas of specific interest are change-facilitation, personal empowerment through education, mind-body medicine, and energy psychology—which involves awareness of the subtle anatomy as well as the multiple aspects of bioenergetics.
+As such, mental and emotional wellbeing, as well as how people create, hold and use their energy—in every way—forms the heart of my personal and professional practices, as without energy there can be no forward movement.
+As someone who gives due respect for traditional medicine systems, yet is equally informed by the more contemporary approaches of lifestyle and functional medicine and behavioural change theory—I consider all this when working with clients as well as in my written work.

 Weaving together my skills and learnings

-My unique blend of qualifications and choice to integrate these together gives me a lens through which to view the many integrated aspects of health and wellbeing.
-Over the years I have identified there are two key areas that most commonly compromise physical and emotional health – the gut and the nervous system – so I take a particular interest in these systems to check all is well (or not) and address any imbalance first.
-This can be of particular benefit for those who know they are experiencing the ongoing effects of stress and/or anxiety but are not quite sure what to do about it – they may even be feeling too stuck or burnt out to effect any change on their own.
-Typically, this picture is one of someone who has lost their mojo, their vitality, but who knows they can enjoy better health and energy with a bit of support and information.
+My unique blend of qualifications and choice to integrate these gives me the lens through which to view the many facets of health and wellbeing.
+Over the years I have identified there are two key areas that most commonly compromise physical and emotional health—the gut and the nervous system—so during my clinical naturopathic years, I took particular interest in these systems to check all was well (or not) and address any imbalances there first.
+Now that my practice style and methodology has evolved, I continue to be mindful of how the experience of ongoing stress and/or anxiety can become an obstacle to change, and apply my herbal knowledge to help relieve the tension this can create.

+As such, I now practice naturopathic health coaching rather than taking a more typical prescriptive position, even though I might (on occasion) use some herbs, as mentioned, to relieve the tension that is itself an obstacle to change.
 For those ready and wanting to work on their subtle anatomy and qi flow, I turn to Reiki or advanced energy healing techniques.
-Reiki is very helpful at inducing the relaxation response and perfect for those for whom ‘switching off’ has become difficult.
-As a kinesiologist who has developed a unique transpersonal method, I can also use these skills to quickly identify where qi flow is impeded and correct this.
+Reiki is very helpful at inducing the relaxation response and perfect for those for whom ‘switching off’ has become difficult, or perhaps they feel disconnected to how they are really feeling on all levels, and need to relearn how their body-mind speaks to them—they just have to listen.
+Also, as a kinesiologist who has developed a unique transpersonal method, I use these techniques to help uncover obstacles to change as well as identifying where qi flow is impeded so it can be corrected.

-It’s not uncommon that I will create a bespoke herbal formula – for example, to help reduce someone’s sensation of mental overactivity; or offer a gut detoxification program to clear up symptoms of gas and bloating.
-However, I also may recommend other dietary and lifestyle prescriptions, at least in the short-term, to help people regain a sense of balance.
-That said, I have a mantra that “you cannot supplement your way out of a poor lifestyle” so an important part of my work revolves getting the basics right and teaching experiential techniques that allow a person to better self-regulate.
-This may include breathing exercises, or other mind-body skills training – something that can be learnt and practised for life.
-In my experience this is a more sustainable and empowering long-term solution for wellbeing – not forgetting I also encourage people to understand their food is their medicine (or their poison if not mindful of their choices).
+Despite the ability to prescribe a herb or nutritional supplement if required, I have a mantra that “you cannot supplement your way out of a poor lifestyle”, so an essential part of my thought process is assessing if there is a need to teach an experiential technique that can allow a person to better self-regulate.
+This may include breathing exercises, or other mind-body skills training—something that can be learnt and practised for life.
+Or maybe a gentle nudge regarding some unhelpful lifestyle choices that are in the way of their progress, so we can discuss their readiness to change (or not, but then why that may be).
+In my experience, this is a more sustainable and empowering long-term solution for wellbeing—as is encouraging people to understand that their food is their medicine (or their poison if they are not mindful of their choices).

 Wellbeing begins with what we eat (and how we perceive our world)

-With a strong background in nutrition psychology and transformational wellbeing coaching, I am very supportive of those wanting to improve their health via their diet.
-I have personally navigated a keto-style diet, a Paleo approach, intermittent fasting (which I still do), having to restrict certain items due to food intolerances (fortunately only temporarily), and in my 40s switched to a 100% plant-based diet — all this has made me very aware of the effort it takes to make and sustain changes.
-It has also informed me how best to support and coach those wanting to make changes themselves, for example, to switch to a keto approach to lose weight, or to a wholefoods plant-based diet for long-term health.
+With a strong background in nutrition psychology and transformational health coaching, I am very supportive of those wanting to improve their wellbeing via their diet.
+I have personally navigated a keto-style diet, a Paleo approach, intermittent fasting (which I still do frequently), having to restrict certain items due to food intolerances (fortunately only temporarily) and, in my 40s, making the switch to a 100% plant-based (vegan) diet—all this has made me very aware of the effort it takes to make and sustain dietary changes.
+It has also informed me how best to support and coach those wanting to make changes themselves, for example, to switch to a wholefoods plant-based diet for long-term health or sustainability reasons.
+Much of what is required is the right mindset (as well as information and a plan).

-As a naturopath, I advocate phytonutrient-rich whole foods, limited healthy fats and minimal sugars in all approaches and consider the health of the gut microbiome, as well as the tastebuds!
-I have learned that it’s rarely easy for anyone to make a dietary change – but the results are worth the focus and commitment.
-It is endlessly rewarding to support those clients truly committed to their journey and observe how much they learn about what really works for them… and what doesn’t.
-Lessons that empower them for life.
+As a naturopath, I advocate phytonutrient-rich wholefoods, limited unnecessary fats and minimal sugars in all approaches, and consider the health of the gut microbiome, as well as the tastebuds!
+I have learnt that it’s rarely easy for anyone to make a dietary change—but the results are worth the focus and commitment.
+It is endlessly rewarding to support those clients truly committed to their journey and observe how much they learn about what works for them—and what doesn’t.
+Lessons that empower them for life, which has become particularly necessary in a world governed by limiting and/or dogmatic dietary advice, confusing and often misleading food ‘science’, and persuasive marketing techniques.

 The path ahead…

-My future personal aims are many and include deepening my ongoing regular yoga practice with formal teacher training, expanding my reach via my written projects, exploring the shamanic realms, and creating enough time between all of the above to write the book (maybe two books!) stored in my head – there is so much I have learned along my personal path of wellbeing that could be shared.
+My future personal aims are many and include deepening my ongoing regular yoga practice with formal teacher training, expanding my written projects, exploring the shamanic realms, and creating enough time between all of the above to write the book (maybe two books!) stored in my head—there is so much I have learnt along my personal path of wellbeing that could be shared.
+In addition, with my gaze now turned to further studies in health promotion and community development I hope to contribute to the broader public health narrative and support a wider range of people to become more health literate, so they can better help themselves to be well and have informed choices.

-Remember, the experience of conscious wellbeing is a continuum – a process to work on and contribute to every day; one that requires you to engage with living each day well – to make the best choices you can at every given moment, to be congruent, and to nourish every aspect of yourself whether seen or unseen.
+Remember, the experience of conscious wellbeing is a continuum—a process to work on and invest in each day.
+It is one that requires you to engage with living each day well—to make the best choices you can at every given moment, to be congruent, and to nourish every aspect of yourself whether seen or unseen.

 I wish you well on your path to ever-increasing vitality.